Are you making money as a writer? If so, how much?

 Write solid pitches to these potential clients

 You need to convince these clients that they need you and your writing services on a long-term basis.
 Pitch for regular, long-term work that you can bill for weekly or monthly – not for one-off gigs.
-There’s a section about how to pitch, who to pitch to and even an email template to use in my course on How to Earn a Full-Time Living as a Freelance Writer Online.
+There’s a section about how to pitch, who to pitch to and even an email template to use in my course, the Complete Freelance Writing Online Course: Beginner to Pro.

 By pitching for writing clients instead of individual writing gigs, you’ll make the transition from poorly paid, struggling writer to the realms of making good money as a writer.